Emiliano Sala: Disappearance and death

 After completing his medical at Cardiff, Sala returned to Nantes on Saturday 19 January, on a plane arranged by football agent Mark McKay.
 His intention was to return to Cardiff on Monday 21 January, in order to attend his first training session with his new club the following morning.
 Sala had been invited to attend Cardiff's match against Newcastle United by manager Neil Warnock, but he returned to France to say goodbye to his Nantes teammates and collect personal belongings.

 On 21 January, the Piper Malibu aircraft, which was flying Sala from Nantes to Cardiff, disappeared off Alderney.
 The same aircraft and pilot had flown Sala to Nantes two days earlier.
 On 23 January, Channel Islands Air Search reported that there was "no hope" of finding any survivors in the water.

 An audio message, allegedly sent from the plane by Sala to his friends via WhatsApp, was released by Argentine media outlet Olé.
 The audio message translates as follows:

 Hello, my brothers, how are you?
 Boy, I’m tired.
 I was here in Nantes taking care of things, things, things, things, things, things, and it never stops, it never stops, it never stops.
 Anyway, guys, I’m up in this plane that feels like it's falling to pieces, and I’m going to Cardiff.
 [It's] crazy, we start tomorrow.
 Training in the afternoon, guys, in my new team...
 Let's see what happens.
 So, how's it going with you guys?
 All good?
 If in an hour and a half you have no news from me, I don't know if they are going to send someone to look for me because they cannot find me, but you will know...
 Man, I'm scared!

 Guernsey Police initially searched for three days about 1,700 sqmi across the English Channel.
-At 15:15 GMT on 24 January 2019, after a "very thorough and extensive search" including eighty hours of combined searching undertaken by three planes, five helicopters and two lifeboats, the police announced that they had called off the search for the aircraft or any survivors.
+At 15:15 GMT on 24 January 2019, after a "very thorough and extensive search" including eighty hours of combined searching undertaken by three planes, five helicopters and two lifeboats, the police announced that they had called off the search.
 The decision led to calls worldwide for the search to continue, including numerous other footballers, among them fellow Argentine players Lionel Messi, Gonzalo Higuaín, Sergio Agüero and former player Diego Maradona.
 The president of Argentina, Mauricio Macri, stated his intention to request the British and French governments to resume the search.
 An online petition also attracted over 65,000 signatures and Sala's family later announced their decision to fund a private search.
 Over £280,000 was raised for this search on GoFundMe started by Sports Cover, a sports agency that represented Sala.
 The funds enabled the private search to commence on 26 January, with the launch of two boats, led by marine scientist David Mearns.